 The job took two weeks, including three phone calls with the PM and the clients to elicit their requirements and make corrections to the collected information.

 Satisfied with the project discovery process and results, the founders of MiPaddle decided to stay with Onix.
 Our team proceeded to develop the MVP and further planning of full-fledged product development.

 Occasionally, Onix also provides the discovery phase service for a software project that will be completed by someone else: the client’s in-house programming team, freelancers, or another outsourced development company.

 Generally, the cost of the services during the product discovery stage is either fixed or calculated based on the time spent and the experts’ hourly rates.

-The discovery phase is both a strategy and an instrument of successful and cost-effective product development.
+The discovery phase is integral to successful and cost-effective product development.
 It provides an opportunity for a client and a development team to define a baseline of a future product, document the project requirements, develop optimal technical solutions, and create a project plan.
-Eventually, it will help them make sure that everything is done according to plan with nothing being missed, and the final product meets all the requirements.
-As the saying goes, well planned is half done.
+Eventually, it will help them ensure that everything is done according to the plan and the final product meets all the requirements.

 Still, when the world moves so fast and everything changes so quickly, it is natural to want to get a product up and running as fast as possible.
 Startups may also wish to save funds by minimizing or entirely skipping the discovery stage.
-Companies may do this for various reasons, but the consequences can often be painful.
+The consequences can often be painful.
 Most of the reasons why startups fail can be attributed to an inadequate discovery phase.

 Do you need technical expertise or professional advice on your future product’s viability?
 Not sure if your project budget will suffice?
 Wondering how to validate a software/app idea without building the product?
 Please don’t hesitate to reach out to Onix’s experts to get your answers.